 The number of SPFx and PnP questions is still relatively small

-Let’s start with some basic info about how many answers were give per month, trend:
+Let’s start with some basic info about how many answers were given per month, trend:

-This graph also prove the theory about increasing unanswered questions.
+This graph also proves the theory about increasing unanswered questions.
 Total questions growing, but answers is not growing over time, that’s why we have more and more unanswered questions.